-There are no special fines and penalties for breaching pre-contractual obligations, beyond what has been indicated above.
-In case of discrimination, it is possible to claim the corresponding damages before an Ordinary Court.
+There are no special fines and penalties for breaching pre-contractual obligations beyond what has been indicated.
+In case of discrimination it is possible to claim the corresponding damages before an Ordinary Court.

-- Do not require/ask in an interview process about matters which may imply discrimination, as for instance, sexual orientation, eventual pregnancy, political tendencies and religious beliefs, among others. - Do not require economic, financial, banking or commercial background unless the employee is going to have representation faculties to act on behalf of the employer (involving at least general managing powers); or he/she is going to be in charge of collecting, administrating or safekeeping funds or valuables of any nature. - Personal Data must be used only for the purpose for which they have been collected, unless they come or they have collected it from public accessible sources.
+Do not require information or ask in interview process about matter which may imply discrimination for instance sexual orientation, eventual pregnancy, etc.

+Do not require economic, financial, bank or commercial background unless the employee are going to have representation faculties to act on behalf of the employer involving at least general managing powers; or he/she are going to be in charge of collecting, administrating or safekeeping funds or valuables of any nature.